-While in the Força Vella, a labyrinth of narrow streets will highlight your arrival in the Jewish Quarter of Girona.
-These alleys were home to Jews from the 9th to the 15th centuries.
-Still maintaining a lot of its medieval atmosphere, it is one of the best-preserved Jewish Quarters in the world and marks the importance of the culture in Girona.
+When you get to Força Vella, you will find a labyrinth of narrow streets that will take you to the Jewish Quarter from Girona.
+These small streets have been home to Jews between the 9th and the 15th centuries.
+Due to the fact that it preserves its medieval atmosphere, this part of the city is one of the best-preserved Jewish Quarters in the world, which makes Girona´s culture very important in the worlds map.